tstanvir/DSA/LightOj_Solve/Tutorial/1170/en.md

 For different value of n,this recurrence relation is true and base case for that recurrence is, for n=0 we can form an empty BST and for n=1 we can form a BST contains a node.

-Let say, we have n nodes and if you choose a node as root then we have n-1 non-root node choices.
-Again,from these n-1 non-root node choices,we can partition them into to parts: one containing the nodes lesser than the root node and one containing the nodes greater than the root.
-If i is our chosen root node,the we will have i-1 non-root node lesser than root i and n-i non-root node greater than i.
+Let say, we have `n` nodes and if you choose a node as root then we have `n-1` non-root node choices.
+Again,from these `n-1` non-root node choices,we can partition them into two parts: one containing the nodes lesser than the root node and one containing the nodes greater than the root.
+If `i` is our chosen root node,then we will have `i-1` non-root node lesser than root `i` and `n-i` non-root node greater than `i`.
 For these two sets of non-root node, we will find a certain amount of BST and total BST would be `t(i-1)*t(n-i)`.
-Multiplication, because those two non-root set is disjoint.
-For,choosing every node as root node,we can find total these amount of BST for n nodes.
+Multiplication?
+Because those two non-root set is disjoint.
+For,choosing every node as root node,we can find total these amount of BST for `n` nodes.

 <img src="BST_recur.JPG" width="500" height="50" align="middle">